neunhoef/shuntingyard/x/X.md

 The tokenizer simply scans the source in a linear fashion and uses a single character lookahead method to find token boundaries and types.

-A number is detected by a decimal digit or a sign (+ or -) follewed by one.
+A number is detected by a decimal digit or a sign (+ or -) followed by one.
 Here are the rules to parse a number (TODO: explain better)

     +0..9 positive signed